Healing the Mind

 I recommend committing to seven days in a row before you decide whether they are working.
 At first, they may feel like words on a page.
 That is normal.
 Keep going.
 The mind builds strength through repetition the same way the body does, and the results tend to arrive quietly, before you have noticed them coming.
 I have used these practices to keep me free of depression for over thirty years.
 Drug-free.
 They can help you do the same.

-Working With Me One-on-One
+Working With Me One-On-One

 Sometimes it can become very difficult to work on ourselves even when we are given a great set of tools to use.
 The negative thought patterns are so engrained that there is energetic attachment to each one of them that can block us from making progress no matter how hard we try.